basicjohn/react-project-template/README.md

 A brief description of what this project does and who it's for

-## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?

 ## Tech Stack

 **Client:** React, Axios, Bootstrap, Sass